 Teh Tarik (Malaysian Pulled Tea)

-Pour the 3 cups water into a small pot and bring to a boil.
-Remove from heat, add the tea bags, cover, and allow to steep for 5-8 minutes.
+- In a small pot, bring the water to a boil.
+Remove from heat, add the tea leaves, cover, and allow to steep for 8 minutes.